-Some people view credit cards as the only way to help build credit because most credit card companies send payment history to the three major credit bureaus.
-Credit cards work great for many people, but it is possible to incur debt and pay interest with a credit card, and you shouldn’t feel pressured to use a credit card solely to build credit.
+Some people view credit cards as the only way to help build credit because of their simplicity.
+Most credit card companies send payment history to the three major credit bureaus, allowing you to rack up points with every purchase, ranging from holiday shopping to buying groceries and gas.
+Credit cards work great for many people, but it is possible to incur debt and deal with a high-interest rate.
+These cards aren’t for everyone, especially those who want to avoid debt, and you shouldn’t feel pressured to use a credit card solely to build credit.

 Is Your Credit Score Important?

 Your credit score is an important number.
-This score can impact loan amounts, interest rates, and monthly expenses.
-Lenders may look at your credit score and other information before giving you a mortgage or auto loan.
+This score impacts loan amounts, interest rates, and monthly expenses.
+In addition, lenders look at your credit score and other information before giving you a mortgage or auto loan.
 So, a high credit score may increase your chances of getting approved.

 Why Is Credit Building Important?

-Credit building improves your credit score through various actions, such as paying debts on time.
+Credit building improves your credit score through various actions, such as paying debts on time and keeping your balance low.
 Consumers build credit to get more attractive interest rates and possibly higher loan amounts.
 Raising your credit score could put you in a better position to secure a mortgage or auto loan.

 Credit Card Alternatives to Build Credit

 Credit card companies report your payment history and debt to the credit bureaus.
 On-time payment history helps improve your credit score, but you could risk racking up serious debt.
-The debt can become unbearable and if you are no longer able to make payments or pay it down, you could damage your credit score.
-Some people prefer to stay away from credit cards to avoid this scenario.
+The debt can become unbearable, and if you are no longer able to make payments, you could damage your credit score.
+Making the minimum payment will keep your account in good standing, but your debt will balloon and result in an unfavorable credit utilization ratio, a component that affects 30% of your score.
+As a result, some people prefer to stay away from credit cards to avoid risky scenarios such as debt accumulation.

 If you still want to help build your credit score, you’re in luck.
 It’s possible to build a credit score even if you don’t have a credit card.
 You can demonstrate a strong on-time payment history and responsible debt management without using a credit card.